Package Exports

 A native Node.js module that can capture JavaScript stack traces for registered main or worker threads from any other thread, even if event loops are blocked.

 The module also provides a means to create a watchdog system to track event loop blocking via periodic heartbeats.
 When the time from the last heartbeat crosses a threshold, JavaScript stack traces can be captured.
-The heartbeats can optionally include state information which is included with the corresponding stack trace.

 This native module is used for Sentry's Event Loop Blocked Detection feature.